 This in turn provides a host of benefits for the hair, as the scalp feels stimulated to produce growth as well as facilitate a renewed environment for thickness and hair health.

-2. Can I soothe and heal my scalp with rosemary oil?
+2. It can soothe and heal your scalp

 Due to its known anti-inflammatory properties, rosemary essential oil can be used to help soothe the scalp of irritation and itching, resulting in a healthier environment for faster hair growth.

 A 2017 study assessing the effects of rosemary oil on the skin concluded that it also helps to increase hydration in the scalp as well as improve its elasticity.